EasyRSEI Online Help

 The navigation toolbar along the left-hand side allows your to move through the different pages within the dashboard.
 Each page is described in further detail below.

-The first page included in the EasyRSEI Dashboard provides an overview of the national trends for both RSEI Hazard and RSEI Score.
+The first page included in the EasyRSEI Dashboard provides an overview of the national trends for both RSEI Modeled Hazard and RSEI Score.
 The two bar charts on this page are intended to provide a direct comparison to the national trend charts included in the TRI National Analysis.
-These two charts are restricted from responding to any selections in the dashboard, and will always display the national trend for RSEI Hazard and RSEI Score for 2005 through 2015.
+These two charts are restricted from responding to any selections in the dashboard, and will always display the national trend for RSEI Modeled Hazard and RSEI Score for 2005 through 2016.
 Both charts also include the quantity of pounds reported to TRI and modeled by RSEI.

 Important: The National Trend page is the only page in the dashboard that does not respond to filter or value option selections.

 The Overview tab presents different charts and maps of RSEI results.
 The charts include a bar chart showing the trend of RSEI results by media and year; a map displaying the RSEI results by state; and pie charts which include RSEI results by industry group, location, and chemical.
-Both the industry group and location pie charts drill down into more detailed categories after an initial selection (e.g., if you click on the Region 4 slice in the EPA Region pie chart, the chart will change to Region 4 chart showing the state breakdown).
+Both the industry sector and location pie charts drill down into more detailed categories after an initial selection (e.g., if you click on the Region 4 slice in the EPA Region pie chart, the chart will change to Region 4 chart showing the state breakdown).
 All of these charts show the RSEI Score by default, but can be changed to show different RSEI Value options using the RSEI Value Options dropdown menu.

-The Overview tab includes a pivot table, which provides the RSEI Score calculated for a series of dimensions.
+The Overview tab includes a pivot table, which provides the RSEI Value calculated for a series of dimensions.
 The four dimensions included in the pivot table are Chemical, Media, Facility ID, and Year.
-In the initial view, RSEI Scores are calculated by chemical (row) and year (column).
+In the initial view, RSEI Values are calculated by chemical (row) and year (column).
 Use the plus sign buttons to expand the rows to show media- and facility-level calculations as well.
 RSEI Values are sorted in descending order for the most recent year and the highest level dimension in the current selection.